sam-may/higgs_dna_tutorial.github.io/index.md

 ```

 # 3. Using HiggsDNA for physics analysis
+## 3.1 Overview
 The likely starting point for the majority of users is the `scripts/run_analysis.py` script.
 This script can be used to run a selection (i.e. a sequence of `higgs_dna.taggers.tagger.Tagger` objects) and apply scale factors and corrections (i.e. a set of `higgs_dna.systematics.systematic.Systematic` objects) over a list of samples (specified through a `json` file), and create a set of ntuple-like outputs (in the `parquet` format) with a specified set of fields (or ``branches''), merging the outputs and calculating scale1fb and scaling the normalization of weights for MC samples, if requested.

 The `scripts/run_analysis.py` script can be used for a variety of purposes, including:
-- Creating ntuple-like files to form the starting point for developing an analysis (making data/MC plots, yield tables, training MVAs, etc).
+- **Developing an analysis** : creating ntuple-like files to form the starting point for developing an analysis (making data/MC plots, yield tables, training MVAs, etc).
-- Creating ntuple-like files to form the starting point for performing systematics studies (e.g. deriving a correction/scale factor for photons in a Z->ee selection)
+- **Systematics studies** : creating ntuple-like files to form the starting point for performing systematics studies (e.g. deriving a correction/scale factor for photons in a Z->ee selection)
-- Running a full analysis (i.e. running a selection, possibly with multiple tags, and propagating relevant systematicsand their associated uncertainties).
+- **Running a full analysis** : running a selection, possibly with multiple tags, and propagating relevant systematicsand their associated uncertainties.

 The script can be configured to perform any of these tasks through a single `json` file, where there are 5 main fields the user will want to pay attention to:
 1. `"tag_sequence"` : a list which specifies a set of `higgs_dna.taggers.tagger.Tagger` objects and dictates the event selection.